Coming soon: details for Click Teacher Summer Camp 2020!

 What is the cost of participation?

-This event is sponsored by Friends of Wisconsin Public Television and PBS NewsHour Student Reporting Labs to reduce participant costs to $50 per person.
+This event is sponsored by Friends of PBS Wisconsin and PBS NewsHour Student Reporting Labs to reduce participant costs to $50 per person.
 Registration includes: Three days of hands-on workshop instruction and a catered lunch each day.
 Participants are responsible for their hotel accommodations and travel expenses, including parking.
 PBS Wisconsin Education strives to ensure that our services are available to everyone.
 Please let us know if this fee is cost-prohibitive.

 - Get hands-on experience and support with video, audio and editing production skills.

 - Find out how to help your students tell stories with unique, youth perspectives about community issues.

 - Work with public media professionals from PBS Wisconsin Education and PBS NewsHour's Student Reporting Labs.